LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 They do the job we asked them quite well but there's a consideration to how much time we're actually saving.

-AI is always learning and improving and a lot of the time you may be better plced to do things manually.
+AI is always learning and improving but a lot of the time you may be better plced to do things manually.

-Where CoPilot really excels in relation to Excel spreadsheets are really in regards to:
+Where Copilot really excels in relation to Excel spreadsheets is really in regards to:
 - Using it as a data-quality check
 - Using it to flag suspicious records for human review
 - Or producing summaries of spreadsheets

-These tasks which are repeatable, necessary and produce value are a good reason to use **CoPilot Agents**.
+These tasks which are repeatable, necessary and produce value are a good reason to use **Copilot Agents**.

 An agent lets you write instructions once, in full detail and save them as a prompt.